rahgun04/VLSI_Lab_1/README.md

 Although you could use the PCs provided by the Department in Room 507 for this lab, I recommend that you  bring your own laptop.
 There are many displays units in the room for you to plug in your laptop and use a larger screen for this lab.
 You will be working in pairs.

-If you are using a Windows PC, you will need to have [MobaXterm]([https://mobaxterm.mobatek.net) installed.
+If you are using a Windows PC, you will need to have [MobaXterm](https://mobaxterm.mobatek.net) installed via College's [software hub](https://softwarehub.imperial.ac.uk).
 This provides a feature-rich terminal environment with built-in X server and ssh client.

 If you are a MacBook user, you already have the Terminal applicatio as part of OSX.
 You also need to install [XQuartz](https://www.xquartz.org) X server to run Cadence.